About the Beaches

-Panama City Beach occupies the eastern edge of Northwest, Florida and claims 27 miles of shoreline along the Gulf of Mexico.
-One of the original vacation spots along the Emerald Coast, its white as sugar beaches have been named “The World’s Most Beautiful Beaches’ and “The Spring Break Capital of the World.”
-Filled with sky-high condos, water parks and beachfront malls – Panama City Beach is a playground for the young at heart with the stunning Gulf of Mexico as a backdrop.
+Panama City Beach occupies the eastern edge of Northwest Florida and claims 27 miles of shoreline along the Gulf of Mexico.
+One of the original vacation spots along the Emerald Coast, its white-as-sugar beaches have been named “The World’s Most Beautiful Beaches” and “The Spring Break Capital of the World.”
+Filled with sky-high condos, water parks and beachfront malls, Panama City Beach is a playground for the young at heart.

 Beach Conditions Flags

-- Red means strong currents and or high surf
+- Red Flag — Strong currents and/or high surf

-- Green signifies that it's all right to take a swim
+- Green Flag — It's all right to take a swim

 Lifeguards are scattered around the beaches as well to offer timely advice when it comes to water conditions or certain beach rules.